gem/oq-engine/doc/installing/ubuntu.md

 Packages *may* work on Ubuntu derivatives (i.e. Mint Linux) and Debian, but this setup in not supported by GEM.
 See the **[FAQ](../faq.md#unsupported-operating-systems)**.

+The software and its libraries will be installed under `/opt/openquake`.
+Data will be stored under `/var/lib/openquake`.

 ## Install packages from the OpenQuake repository

 If you want to upgrade an existing installation see **[upgrading](../upgrading/ubuntu.md)**.